We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 1. Tinnitus: Ringing or buzzing in the ears, known as tinnitus, can be a sign of hearing damage.

-2. Ear Pain or Discharge: Any pain or discharge from the ears should be taken seriously, as it may indicate an infection or other underlying issue affecting hearing.
+2. Ear Pain or Discharge: Any ear pain or discharge should be taken seriously, as it may indicate an infection or other underlying issue affecting hearing.

 3. Frequent Ear Infections: Chronic ear infections can lead to temporary or even permanent hearing loss.